 4. Find your “Dear Watson”

-Like in Sherlock Homes, find yourself a right-hand man/woman that not only accepts your eccentricities but also one who appreciates them.
+Like Sherlock Holmes, find yourself a right-hand man/woman that not only accepts your eccentricities but also one who appreciates them.
 Your Watson needs to be a good interpreter; he or she needs to understand the way you think and how you communicate (even when others don’t).
 When your ideas are not clear, your Watson needs to have the courage to ask for clarification or even question “Why do it that way?”
 Your Watson must be adventurous; going with the unconventional even if their logic tells them to stay the course.
 Lastly, they need to be forgiving and light-hearted; bosses with mental extremes tend to get lost in their thoughts, so Watson may need to repeat himself/herself…a lot!

 My "Dear Watson" - Shelly Wolfe-VP of Everything